canonical/fpgad/README.md

 In order to have firmware load during startup, there are two options (which can be combined):

-1) Load a bitstream directly to an fpga device
+1) Load a bitstreams directly to an fpga device
-2) Load a device-tree overlay (which may apply a bitstream to the device)
+2) Load a device-tree overlays (which may apply a bitstream to the device)

-You must always provide a `default_device_handle` in both cases.
-For case 1) you must also provide a `default_bitstream` and, optionally,  `default_fpga_flags` otherwise the flags will remain unspecified.
-For case 2) you must provide `default_overlay_handle` and `default_overlay`.
-If `default_fpga_flags` are provided, these will be written to the device specified by `default_device_handle`  otherwise the flags will remain unspecified.
+These are provided as lists of bitstreams and lists of overlays.

+For bitstreams, all fields are required.
+For overlays, the device_handle is only reqiured in order to set fpga_flags if necessary.
+This only applies to the

-The bitstream will always be applied before an overlay to avoid CPU misfires.
+The bitstreams will always be applied before any overlays to avoid CPU misfires.
+This means that if an overlay is also configured to apply a bitstream, this will overwrite the previously written bitstreams

 | Key                      | Description                                                                                                                              |
 |--------------------------|------------------------------------------------------------------------------------------------------------------------------------------|